Consider the due date

 - When deciding how much time to spend on an assignment, consider your familiarity with the material, the weight of the assignment and the difficulty of the class as well as how long it will take you to complete it.
 For example, it makes sense to budget three times as much time to writing a term paper worth 30% than you would in preparing for a term assignment worth 5% of your overall grade.
 However, you will also want to spend more time on the more difficult classes.

 - The first time you do a new activity, you're facing a "double learning curve"-not only are you learning new material, you are also learning how to do a particular type of assignment.
 The first time you write a university-level paper, for example, you'll need to learn how to find appropriate resources, how the library works and what presentation format the professor expects.
 Allow extra time for this double learning curve.
-If you need some help in getting started, plan a visit to the University Learning Centre for Writing Help.
+If you need some help in getting started, plan a visit to Student Learning Services for Writing Help.

 Think about the steps to complete larger project